 2. Seeds and leaves

 A lovely little teasel by Ann, an honesty seed pod close up by Naomi and a tropical leaf by Philippa in shibori stitch resist.
-The teasel uses ori nui and miru shibori stitching, the honesty is outlined with ori nui and small beads tied in the centre.
-The tropical leaf was sewn by Philippa while she sat in a hut inside the Rainforest Biome at The Eden Project!
+The teasel uses ori nui and miru shibori stitching, next, the honesty is outlined with ori nui and small beads tied in the centre.
+Lastly the tropical leaf was sewn by Philippa while she sat in a hut inside the Rainforest Biome at The Eden Project!
 Very close to the source of inspiration.

 3. Begonia Leaf